d-sargent/platypi/fontbakery/fontbakery-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

- * U+02C7 CARON: try adding one of: tifinagh, canadian-aboriginal, yi
+ * U+02C7 CARON: try adding one of: canadian-aboriginal, tifinagh, yi
  * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
  * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
  * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: tifinagh, cherokee, math, coptic
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: cherokee, coptic, tifinagh, math
  * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
- * U+0307 COMBINING DOT ABOVE: try adding one of: old-permic, math, coptic, tifinagh, canadian-aboriginal, syriac, tai-le, malayalam
+ * U+0307 COMBINING DOT ABOVE: try adding one of: coptic, malayalam, syriac, old-permic, tifinagh, tai-le, canadian-aboriginal, math
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
- * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
+ * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
  * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
  * U+0313 COMBINING COMMA ABOVE: try adding old-permic
  * U+031B COMBINING HORN: not included in any glyphset definition
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
- * U+0331 COMBINING MACRON BELOW: try adding one of: cherokee, gothic, tifinagh, syriac, caucasian-albanian
+ * U+0331 COMBINING MACRON BELOW: try adding one of: syriac, caucasian-albanian, tifinagh, cherokee, gothic
  * U+0335 COMBINING SHORT STROKE OVERLAY: not included in any glyphset definition
  * U+0336 COMBINING LONG STROKE OVERLAY: not included in any glyphset definition
  * U+0337 COMBINING SHORT SOLIDUS OVERLAY: not included in any glyphset definition